NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 This scripture reveals that the Holy Spirit speaks.
 Being able to independently communicate with other persons is a aign of personhood.
 This proves the personhood of the Holy Spirit.

-## Nehemiah 9:5
+## Nehemiah 9: 5

 > Then the Levites, Jeshua, Kadmiel, Bani, Hashabneiah, Sherebiah, Hodiah, Shebaniah, and Pethahiah, said, “Stand up and bless the LORD your God from everlasting to everlasting. **Blessed be your glorious name, which is exalted above all blessing and praise**.

 Jehovah has the highest name.
-[Philippians 2:9](#philippians-29) reveal that Jesus is the one with the highest name.
+[Philippians 2:9](#philippians-2-9) reveal that Jesus is the one with the highest name.
 So either Jesus is Jehovah or Jehovah is not the highest name.

+This equates Jesus with Jehovah.

-## Job 9:8
+## Job 9: 8

 > who **alone** stretched out the heavens and **trampled the waves of the sea;**

 The ability to walk on water is a unique attribute of God.
-In [Matthew 14:25](#matthew-1425), [Mark 6:48](#mark-648) and [John 6:19](#john-619) Jesus is the one who walks on water, so the disciples immediately realize that Jesus is Jehovah.
+In [Matthew 14:25](#matthew-14-25), [Mark 6:48](#mark-6-48) and [John 6:19](#john-6-19) Jesus is the one who walks on water, so the disciples immediately realize that Jesus is Jehovah.

-## Job 19:25-27
+## Job 19: 25-27

 > For I know that my Redeemer lives, and at the last he will stand upon the earth.
 26 And after my skin has been thus destroyed, yet in my flesh I shall see God, 27 whom I shall see for myself, and my eyes shall behold, and not another.
 My heart faints within me!

 This whole pasaage is about how Job was looking forwards to "**see God..for myself ... (and not another)**".
 He here also calls God "**my Redeemer**" who "**will stand upon the earth**".
 When was God ever seen, or stabd upon the earrh as a redeemer?
 Only in the person of Jesus.
 This proves that even Job, one of the oldest booka of the Bible had the idea that God himself would come to warth physically to save humans.

 This proves the deity of Christ.

-## Psalms 68:32-33
+## Psalms 68: 32-33

 > O kingdoms of the earth, sing to God; sing praises to the Lord, 33 to **him who rides in the heavens**, the ancient heavens; behold, he sends out his voice, his mighty voice.

 [See The Cloud Rider](#the-cloud-rider)

-## Psalm 83:18
+## Psalm 83: 18

 > that they may know that you alone, whose name is Jehovah, are the Most High over all the earth.

 This scripture tellsnus that Jehovah God is the highest over all the earth.
-[Philippians 2:10-11](#philippians-210-11) shows that Jesus is the one who is the most high over all the earth.
+[Philippians 2:10-11](#philippians-2-10-11) shows that Jesus is the one who is the most high over all the earth.

-## Psalms 89:9
+## Psalms 89: 9

 > You rule the raging of the sea; when its waves rise, you still them.

 Jehovah has the power to control the weather and to still the sea.
-When Jesus did this in [Mark 4:39-41](#mark-439-41) and [Matthew 8:26,27](#matthew-82627) the disciples wereastonished at Jesus doung this because only Jehovah can do this.
+When Jesus did this in [Mark 4:39-41](#mark-4-39-41) and [Matthew 8:26,27](#matthew-8-2627) the disciples wereastonished at Jesus doung this because only Jehovah can do this.
 This proves that Jesus is Jehovah.

-## Psalm 102:25-27
+## Psalm 102: 25-27

 > Of old you [Jehovah] laid the foundation of the earth, and the heavens are the work of your hands.
 26 They will perish, but you will remain; they will all wear out like a garment.
 You will change them like a robe, and they will pass away, 27 but you are the same, and your years have no end.

 Paul takes this scripture about Jehovah and applies it to Jesus in [Hebrews 1:10-12](#hebrews-110-12), because Paul believed that Jesus is the Jehovah of the Old Testament.

-## Psalms 104:3
+## Psalms 104: 3

 He lays the beams of his chambers on the waters; **he makes the clouds his chariot; he rides on the wings of the wind**;

 [See The Cloud Rider](#the-cloud-rider)

-## Psalms 107:29
+## Psalms 107: 29

 > He made the storm be still, and the waves of the sea were hushed.

 Jehovah has the power to control the weather and to still the sea.
-When Jesus did this in [Mark 4:39-41](#mark-439-41) and [Matthew 8:26,27](#matthew-82627) the disciples wereastonished at Jesus doung this because only Jehovah can do this.
+When Jesus did this in [Mark 4:39-41](#mark-43-9-41) and [Matthew 8:26,27](#matthew-8-2627) the disciples wereastonished at Jesus doung this because only Jehovah can do this.
 This proves that Jesus is Jehovah.

-## Psalm 130:4
+## Psalm 130: 4

 > But with you there is forgiveness, that you may be feared.

 There is forgiveness only in God.
 He is the only one with the absolute right to forgive, even sins not committed against him.
-But in [Mark 2:5-12](#mark-25-12) Jesus forgives the sins of a man, and the scribes understood that this is something only God can do, thinking that Jesus was blaspheming.
+But in [Mark 2:5-12](#mark-2-5-12) Jesus forgives the sins of a man, and the scribes understood that this is something only God can do, thinking that Jesus was blaspheming.
 Jesus wasn't blaspheming because Jesus is God, the second person.

-## Psalm 138:2
+## Psalm 138: 2

 > I bow down toward your holy temple and give thanks to your name for your steadfast love and your faithfulness, for **you have exalted above all things your name and your word**.

 God's name and word is exalted above all things.
-[Philippians 2:9](#philippians-29) shows that Jesus is then one with the uniquely highest name.
+[Philippians 2:9](#philippians-2-9) shows that Jesus is then one with the uniquely highest name.
 Also Jesus is the Word of God.
 This means Jesus is divine.

-## Psalm 148:13
+## Psalm 148: 13

 > Let them praise the name of Jehovah, for his name alone is exalted; his majesty is above earth and heaven.

 Jehovah uniquely has the highest name.
-[Philippians 2:9](#philippians-29) shows that Jesus is the one with the uniquely highest name.
+[Philippians 2:9](#philippians-2-9) shows that Jesus is the one with the uniquely highest name.
 This means Jesus is divine.

-## Isaiah 6:1-5
+## Isaiah 6: 1-5

 > In the year that King Uzziah died I saw Jehovah sitting upon a throne, high and lifted up; and the train of his robe filled the temple. ...
 3 And one called to another and said: “Holy, holy, holy is Jehovah of hosts; the whole earth is full of his glory!” ... my eyes have seen the King, Jehovah of hosts!”

-Isaiah saw the glory of Jehovah. in [John 12:41](#john-1241) John explains that Isaiah actually saw Jesus Christ.
+Isaiah saw the glory of Jehovah. in [John 12:41](#john-12-41) John explains that Isaiah actually saw Jesus Christ.
 This proves that Jesus is Jehovah.

-## Isaiah 19:1
+## Isaiah 19: 1

 > An oracle concerning Egypt.
 Behold, **Jehovah is riding on a swift cloud** and comes to Egypt; and the idols of Egypt will tremble at his presence, and the heart of the Egyptians will melt within them.

 [See The Cloud Rider](#the-cloud-rider)

-## Isaiah 40:10
+## Isaiah 40: 10

 > Behold, the Lord GOD comes with might, and his arm rules for him; behold, his reward is with him, and his recompense before him.

-[The one who repays deeds](#the-one-who-repays-deeds) is a divine title which in [Revelation 22:12,13](#revelation-221213) is used about Jesus, proving his deity.
+[The one who repays deeds](#the-one-who-repays-deeds) is a divine title which in [Revelation 22:12,13](#revelation-22-1213) is used about Jesus, proving his deity.

-## Isaiah 41:4
+## Isaiah 41: 4

 > Who has performed and done this, calling the generations from the beginning?
 I, the LORD, the first, and with the last; I am he.

 This shows that God is **the first and the last**.
-This is who Jesus said that he is in [Revelation 1:17](#revelation-117) and [2:8](#revelation-28), thus proving that he is God.
+This is who Jesus said that he is in [Revelation 1:17](#revelation-1-17) and [2:8](#revelation-2-8), thus proving that he is God.

 [See The First and the Last](#the-first-and-the-last).

-## Isaiah 42:8
+## Isaiah 42: 8

 > I am Jehovah; that is my name; my glory I give to no other, nor my praise to carved idols.

 Jehovah God gives his glory to no other.
-Yet in scriptures like [John 5:23](#john-523), [Matthew 16:27](#matthew-1627), and [2 Peter 1:17](#2-peter-117), The Son, Jesus, is glorified by the Father and humans with equal glory to the Father.
+Yet in scriptures like [John 5:23](#john-5-23), [Matthew 16:27](#matthew-16-27), and [2 Peter 1:17](#2-peter-1-17), The Son, Jesus, is glorified by the Father and humans with equal glory to the Father.
 Since Jehovah gives his glory to no other, it means that Jesus is no other than Jehovah.
 This proves the deity of Christ.

-## Isaiah 43:10
+## Isaiah 43: 10

 > “You are my witnesses,” declares the LORD, “and my servant whom I have chosen, that you may know and believe me and understand that I am he.
 Before me no god was formed, nor shall there be any after me.

 The trinity doctrine us stricty monotheistic.
 There is only one God. **Before** him **no god was formed, nor shall there be any after** him.
 This rules out heresies like Arianism which teaches that the Son of God, Jesus, is a divine being, "a god", created by God.
 Isaiah rejects this idea.

-## Isaiah 43:25
+## Isaiah 43: 25

 > “I, I am he who blots out your transgressions for my own sake, and I will not remember your sins.

 God is the one who blots out transgressions, and no one else.
 He is the only one with the absolute right to forgive, even sins not committed against him.
-But in [Mark 2:5-12](#mark-25-12) Jesus forgives the sins of a man, and the scribes understood that this is something only God can do, thinking that Jesus was blaspheming.
+But in [Mark 2:5-12](#mark-2-5-12) Jesus forgives the sins of a man, and the scribes understood that this is something only God can do, thinking that Jesus was blaspheming.
 Jesus wasn't blaspheming because Jesus is God, the second person.

-## Isaiah 44:6
+## Isaiah 44: 6

 > Thus says the LORD [Jehovah], the King of Israel and his Redeemer, the LORD of hosts: “I am the first and I am the last; besides me there is no god.

 **The king of Israel** and the **redeemer** is Jesus.

 **[The First and the Last](#the-first-and-the-last)** is a unique title of God which emphasizes his eternity.
-In [Revelation 1:17](#revelation-117);[2:8](#revelation-28) Jesus calls himself by this title, thus claiming that he is the eternal God.
+In [Revelation 1:17](#revelation-1-17);[2:8](#revelation-2-8) Jesus calls himself by this title, thus claiming that he is the eternal God.

 This scripture also emphasizes the monotheism of the Bible: "**besides me there is no god**".
 This rules out heresies like Arianism which teaches that the Son of God, Jesus, is a divine being, "a god", created by God.
 Isaiah rejects this idea.

-## Isaiah 44:8
+## Isaiah 44: 8

 > Fear not, nor be afraid; have I not told you from of old and declared it?
 And you are my witnesses!
 Is there a God besides me?
 There is no Rock; I know not any.”

 The trinity doctrine is strictly monotheistic.
 There is no **God besides** Yahweh, he **knows not any**.
 This rules out heresies like Arianism which teaches that the Son of God, Jesus, is a divine being, "a god", created by God.
 Isaiah rejects this idea.

-## Isaiah 45:23
+## Isaiah 45: 23

 > By myself I have sworn; from my mouth has gone out in righteousness a word that shall not return: ‘**To me every knee shall bow, every tongue shall swear allegiance**.’

 Every knee shall bow before Jehovah, and every tongue swear allegiance.
-In [Philippians 2:10-11](#philippians-210-11) these phrases are used to describe Jesus.
+In [Philippians 2:10-11](#philippians-2-10-11) these phrases are used to describe Jesus.
 So Paul is asceibing equality between Jesus and Jehovah God.
 This indicates the Deity of Christ.

-## Isaiah 48:11
+## Isaiah 48: 11

 > For my own sake, for my own sake, I do it, for how should my name be profaned?
 My glory I will not give to another.

 Jehovah God gives his glory to no other.
-Yet in scriptures like [John 5:23](#john-523), [Matthew 16:27](#matthew-1627), and [2 Peter 1:17](#2-peter-117), The Son, Jesus, is glorified by the Father and humans with equal glory to the Father.
+Yet in scriptures like [John 5:23](#john-5-23), [Matthew 16:27](#matthew-16-27), and [2 Peter 1:17](#2-peter-1-17), The Son, Jesus, is glorified by the Father and humans with equal glory to the Father.
 Since Jehovah gives his glory to no other, it means that Jesus is no other than Jehovah.
 This proves the deity of Christ.

-## Isaiah 48:12
+## Isaiah 48: 12

 > “Listen to me, O Jacob, and Israel, whom I called!
 I am he; I am the first, and I am the last.

 This shows that God is **the first and the last**.
-This is who Jesus said that he is in [Revelation 1:17](#revelation-117) and [2:8](#revelation-28), thus proving that he is God.
+This is who Jesus said that he is in [Revelation 1:17](#revelation-1-17) and [2:8](#revelation-2-8), thus proving that he is God.

 [See The First and the Last](#the-first-and-the-last).

-## Isaiah 48:16
+## Isaiah 48: 16

 > Draw near to me, hear this: from the beginning I [Jehovah] have not spoken in secret, from the time it came to be I have been there.
 And now Jehovah has sent me, and his Spirit.

 In the surrounding verses, Jehovah God is speaking.
 However in verse 16 Jehovah suddenly says **Jehovah has sent me, and his Spirit.** So Jehovah sent Jehovah and the Spirit of Jehovah.
 There are three characters here, one Jehovah who sends, one Jehovah who is sent and the Spirit of Jehovah who is also sent.
 These are the three persons of God, the Father who sends, the Son who is sent, and the Holy Spirit who also goes out from God.

-## Isaiah 63:10
+## Isaiah 63: 10

 > But they rebelled and grieved his Holy Spirit; therefore he turned to be their enemy, and himself fought against them.

 This scripture says that God's Holy Spirit can be **grieved**.
 Having complex emotions like grief is something only persons can have.
 This proves the personhood of the Holy Spirit.

-## Jeremiah 17:10
+## Jeremiah 17: 10

 > “I the LORD search the heart and test the mind, to give every man according to his ways, according to the fruit of his deeds.”